RhiDav357/c_training/README.md

 # C Training

 This README provides intructions for c++ exercises focussed on different data structures.
-They are designed to be done in order.
+The exercises should be attempted after working through all the exercises from [Chortle C Puzzles](https://chortle.ccsu.edu/cpuzzles/CpuzzlesMain.html) and are designed to be done in order.
 Example solutions are provided in the Solutions folder.
 Only look at these solutions after attempting each of the exercises.

 ## Exercises
 ### 1. Arrays